bhatmushahid/spring-iitd.github.io/docs/docs/docker_proxy_settings.md

-# Proxy Settings for Docker
+# Proxy Configuration for Docker

+This guide explains how to configure Docker to work behind the IIT Delhi proxy.

 ## Setting up proxy for Docker Client